-The story of Gideon and his life begins with God allowing the Israelites to be dominated, for seven years, by the Midianites.
+The story of the life of Gideon begins with God allowing the Israelites to be dominated, for seven years, by the Midianites.
 This was done as punishment for the people's sins (Judges 6:1).
-The Midianites were a wandering band of nomads who, with help from the Amalekites and others, would make regular incursions into Israel to plunder and destroy their crops and animals (verses 3 to 5).
+The Midianites were a wandering band of nomads who, with help from the Amalekites and others, would make regular incursions into Israel (verses 3 to 5).

-The Eternal, not wanting his people to believe their own strength freed them from their enemies, decides to whittle down the initial 32,000 men (Judges 7:3) who volunteered to fight the Midianites.
+The Eternal, not wanting his people to believe their own strength freed them from their enemies, decides to whittle down the initial 32,000 men (Judges 7:2 - 3) who volunteered to fight the Midianites.
 The small army of 300 is commanded to attack at night (verse 9).
 God, however, aware that the resolve of Gideon needs one final assurance of victory, tells him to visit, in secret, the enemy camp (verse 14).

-Reassured of victory, the Israelites surround the enemy camp.
-When signaled, the men blow a trumpet, then smash a jar to reveal a lighted torch, then shout as loud as they can "For the LORD and for Gideon" (Judges 7:18)!
+Reassured of victory, the Israelites surround the enemy.
+When signaled, the men blow a trumpet, then smash a jar to reveal a lighted torch, then shout as loud as they can "For the Lord and for Gideon" (Judges 7:18)!
 The sudden noises, coupled with the appearance of torches, bring chaos and confusion to the enemy.
 While many begin to fight and kill each other, still others flee the area in fear (verses 21 - 22)!

 The people of Israel, grateful for the victory, ask Gideon to be their king and establish a ruling dynasty over them (Judges 8:22).
-He flatly refuses their offer by reminding them that they already have a King.
+He flatly refuses their offer by reminding them that they already have a King (Judges 8:23).